Covenant Harbor Fund and Covid-19 Impact

 Under normal circumstances, Covenant Harbor’s funding model is one in which operational expenses are covered by fee income.
 However, due to the Covid-19 pandemic this year, Covenant Harbor anticipates more than a $3 million revenue loss due to the spring camp closure, and programs and rental group cancellations.
 Support to the Covenant Harbor Fund is needed most at this time in order to sustain the ministry through this unforeseen crisis and ensure a long-term future for Covenant Harbor.

 The Path Forward is Together – We We Need Your Help

 We are committed to being creative, proactive, self-disciplined and safe as we work towards reducing the deficit.
 Even with aggressive spending freezes, salary reductions and cost cuts, which includes furloughing about 80% of our staff, we still project a significant financial deficit over the next ten months.
-As of Jan.
-4, more than $825,000 has been raised toward the operational deficit, but we still need to raise an additional $254,000.
+As of April 9, more than $998,000 has been raised toward the operational deficit, but we still need to raise an additional $81,000 by May 31.

 If you are able, we invite you to partner with us financially with support to the Covenant Harbor Fund to help sustain Covenant Harbor’s ministry through this financial challenge.

 - Providing monthly support to the Covenant Harbor Fund by establishing a recurring gift